 An Early Day Motion places on record an MP’s opinion on a subject and means they can canvass support from fellow members – it is a form of petition that MPs can sign.
 Generally it is backbenchers that sign EDMs; ministers do not usually sign.
 An EDM signed by a large number of MPs – over 200 may be debated.
-To have over 100 signatures demonstrates significant support.
+A hundred signatures or more demonstrates significant support.

 Many MPs hold surgeries in their constituencies.

-Visit your MP at one of their surgeries or email them
+Visit your MP at one of their surgeries or click here to find them online

 Appraise them of the issues and our manifesto

 Tell them your personal story

 Email or ask your MP to sign any current EDMs

 Email or ask your MP to become a member of the brain tumour All Party Parliamentary Group (APPG)